 What is a Grateful Patient Program?

-Grateful patient programs are fundraising initiatives that involve cultivating relationships with patients who have had a positive experience with your healthcare organization or hospital.
-To help these patients express their gratitude, your organization provides opportunities for these individuals to give back through donations.
+Grateful patient programs are fundraising initiatives that involve cultivating relationships with patients who have had a positive, and sometimes a negative, experience with your healthcare organization or hospital.
+To help these patients express their gratitude or impact care for future patients, your organization provides opportunities for these individuals to give back and make a difference through donations.

 Key Benefits of Implementing a Grateful Patient Program